mananaggarwal2001/Code-Smashers1/README.md

 # INOTEBOOK APPLICATION
 ### Why and What problem does the project solve ?
 iNotebook is a digital notebook application that allows users to take notes, organize information, and collaborate with others.
-There are several reasons why choose iNotebook, including:
+There are several reasons why we chose iNotebook includes:
 Convenience, Customization, Collaboration, etc but our main reason was

 Security: As iNotebook offers password protection and encryption to keep our notes secure.
 This is important if we're dealing with sensitive information or if we simply want to keep your notes private.